Self Help for Sore Knees:

-Here is something that I need to state up front and emphasize.
-No one is going to take care of you.
-Sure at some point, maybe it will happen, but for 99% of your life, you simply must Must MUST take responsibility for your own health.
-So if you are having knee problems and want your healthy knees back, then consider these:
+No one is going to take care of you forever.
+For 99% of your life, you MUST take responsibility for your health.
+If you are having knee problems and want your healthy knees back, then consider these 3 important factors.

 You Are What You Think